The B2B and Consumer promotions definitive guide

 In order to make your B2B or consumer promotion known, you need to set a communication plan.
 First, you need to know where you can find your target audience.
 You can include offline and online communication elements:

 - · Offline (Point of Sale): If you are going to collaborate with retailers, you can give them wobblers, flyers and A4 to be distributed in their shops.

 - · Online: In this case, you can also consider sending emails to your current customers, create banners, social media posts and launch paid ads.
 Regarding banners, depending on retailers’ capabilities, it is a good option to include banners on their websites and yours.

 If you need more information or help to launch your online promotion, we offer a free 1:1 consultation for free to suggest you an optimal strategy.

-5. How to track the promotion resutls
+5. How to track B2B and consumer promotions results

 In order to track your promotion, please: